compute-io/sqrt/README.md

 #### sqrt( arr )

-Computes an element-wise square root for each element in a numeric `array`.
+Computes an element-wise principal square root for each element in a numeric `array`.

 ``` javascript
 var data = [ 4, 9, 16 ];